Today, we will talk about the best Canon lens for night photography.

 It weighs a ton, well over a kilogram, and a huge glass front element is beautiful and frighteningly exposed.

-The use of filters is obviously out of the question, but it is possible to use gentle filters at the back of the lens to see a heavy-duty metal lens mount and a weather-sealing gasket.
+The use of filters is obviously out of the question, but gentle filters at the back of the lens to see a heavy-duty metal lens mount and a weather-sealing gasket are possible.

 The USM autofocus motor is quite lightning-fast and very accurate.